RobustNeuralNetworks.jl: a Package for Machine Learning and Data-Driven Control with Certified Robustness: Introduction

-This papers presents \verb|RobustNeuralNetworks.jl|: a package for neural network models that naturally satisfy robustness constraints.
-The package contains implementations of the REN and LBDN model classes introduced in \cite{Revay++2021b} and \cite{Wang+Manchester2023}, respectively, and relies heavily on key features of the Julia language \cite{Bezanson++2017} (such as multiple dispatch) for an efficient implementation of these models.
+This papers presents \verb|RobustNeuralNetworks.jl|: a package for neural networks with built-in robustness certificates.
+The package contains implementations of the REN and LBDN model classes introduced in \cite{Revay++2023} and \cite{Wang+Manchester2023}, respectively, and relies heavily on key features of the Julia language \cite{Bezanson++2017} (such as multiple dispatch) for an efficient implementation of these models.
 The purpose of \verb|RobustNeuralNetworks.jl| is to make our recent research in robust machine learning easily accessible to users in the scientific and machine learning communities.
-With this in mind, we have designed the package to interface directly with \verb|Flux.jl| \cite{Innes2018}, Julia's most widely-used machine learning package, making it straightforward to incorporate robust neural networks into existing Julia code.
+We have therefore designed the package to interface directly with \verb|Flux.jl| \cite{Innes2018}, Julia's most widely-used machine learning package, making it straightforward to incorporate our robust neural networks into existing Julia code.

 The paper is structured as follows.
 Section \ref{sec:overview} provides an overview of the \verb|RobustNeuralNetworks.jl| package, including a brief introduction to the model classes (Sec. \ref{sec:model-structures}), their robustness certificates (Sec. \ref{sec:robustness}), and their implementation (Sec. \ref{sec:parameterizations}).
 Section \ref{sec:examples} guides the reader through a tutorial with three examples to demonstrate the use of RENs and LBDNs in machine learning: image classification (Sec. \ref{sec:mnist}), reinforcement learning (Sec. \ref{sec:rl}), and nonlinear state-observer design (Sec. \ref{sec:observer}).
 Section \ref{sec:conc} offers some concluding remarks and future directions for robust machine learning with \verb|RobustNeuralNetworks.jl|.
-For more detail on the theory behind RENs and LBDNs, and for examples comparing their performance to current state-of-the-art methods on a range of problems, we refer the reader to \cite{Revay++2021b} and \cite{Wang+Manchester2023} (respectively).
+For more detail on the theory behind RENs and LBDNs, and for examples comparing their performance to current state-of-the-art methods on a range of problems, we refer the reader to \cite{Revay++2023} and \cite{Wang+Manchester2023} (respectively).